Legal NoticesDownload this as a PDF

 6 USE OF THE ASPL WEBSITE AND COOKIE USAGE

 The cookies used on this website have been categorised in accordance with the ICO UK Cookie guide.
-A list of all the cookies used on this website is set out below.
+Lists of all the cookies used on this website are set out here.

 - PHPSESSID – used as an index to record session data on our server (e.g. current order number); expires 20 (twenty) minutes following the end of the session or when the browser is closed, whichever is sooner